thisisbalu/exception-decoded/_posts/spring/2023-10-13-spring-noinitialcontextexception.md

 ## Reasons for NoInitialContextException

 The root cause of NoInitialContextException is not setting up the initial context.
 When we're using JNDI and have not set our environment right, the look-up call for a name fails.
-This lookup is expecting to receive an Initial Context (The entry point into the directory).
+This lookup is expected to receive an Initial Context (The entry point into the directory).

 ```java
 Object obj = new InitialContext().lookup("java:samples/Sample");